vincent-lemordant/net-core-api-demo/README.md

 dotnet run --project src/WebApplication1/WebApplication1.csproj
 ```

-You can find the swagger spec at : http://localhost:5164/swagger/index.html
+You can find the swagger spec at : http://localhost:5164/swagger/index.html (Development only)

 ## Test

-Test :
+Run xUnit tests  :

 ```shell
 dotnet test -l "console;verbosity=normal"
 ```

+## Deploy

+The app is automatically deployed on Azure using GitHub Actions, after every push on Main branch.

+Deployed app is hosted as Azure Web App.